null

 Pumpkin, a versatile gourd associated with autumn, is not only a beloved human treat but also offers numerous health benefits for our canine companions.
 Its nutritional value and versatility make it a popular ingredient in dog food and treats, believe it or not.

-Nutritional Benefits of Pumpkin for Dogs
+Nutritional Benefits of Pumpkin Dog Treats for Dogs

 Pumpkins are great for so much more than porch decoration and Halloween festivities!
 Pumpkin is a nutrient-dense food packed with essential vitamins and minerals.
 It’s also a very affordable ingredient to add to your dog’s diet, whether you’re buying it canned or whole.
 Here are some key benefits: